 If you’re struggling with your mental health, it can be very difficult to tell someone else how you feel.
 And even if you’ve been able to share that you’re having a hard time with a friend or another adult you trust, you might be reluctant to open up to your parents.

 No one should have to deal with their mental health alone, and you might not quite understand why you feel the way you do.
-Therapy can make a big difference in helping you navigate mental health issues, stress, grief, or difficult life situations.
-Depending on your home situation, telling your parents what you’ve been experiencing can free you to get the help you need.
-When we keep things inside and feel we have to hide how we really feel, it can feel freeing to finally get it out in the open.
+Therapy can make a big difference in helping you navigate mental health issues, stress, grief, or difficult life situations, and understanding how to ask your parents for therapy can be a good first step to getting the help you need.

 Looking for a therapist you can trust?
 Get matched with a therapist near you today!